john-mai-2605/CS492-Auto-Summarization/README.md

   - Decoder: Unidirectional RNNs with GRU cells, use greedy search in testing
   - Attention: Bahdanau Attention with optional coverage
   - Tensorflow 2, Python 3
-## Model: seq2seq with pointer and coverage
+## Model: seq2seq with coverage + embedding
-  - Word embedding: embedding layer
+  - Word embedding: pretrained embedding
   - Encoder: Unidirectional (the code creates bidirectional but only use forward states) RNNs with LSTM cells
   - Decoder: Unidirectional RNNs with GRU cells, pointer network and use (optional) greedy/beam search in testing
   - Attention: Bahdanau Attention with optional coverage